gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 plt.savefig('date_bc_box.jpg', bbox_inches='tight')
 ~~~

 I wrote a function to make box plots for each date, but won't incldude them on this post.
-You can see them in the jupyter notebook here [Link](https://github.com/gabbymyers/516X-Project/blob/master/_data/Soil%20Moisture%20Analysis.ipynb)
+You can see them in the jupyter notebook here: [Link](https://github.com/gabbymyers/516X-Project/blob/master/_data/Soil%20Moisture%20Analysis.ipynb)

 ~~~
 def filterbydate (sampledate):